 Wine Inventory Spreadsheet

-Now onto wine inventory spreadsheets.
+No, let's talk about wine inventory spreadsheets.
 Write down all your wine bottles on the spreadsheet.
-Count every full bottle as single units.
-For opened and used wine bottles, you can inspect how much liquid is inside by dividing the bottle into ten parts.
-In your mind.
-Then rounding up to the nearest tenth.
+Count every full bottle as a single unit.
+For opened and used wine bottles, you can inspect how much liquid is inside by dividing the bottle into ten parts in your mind.
+Then round up to the nearest tenth.

 For example, if your bottle is halfway full, round it up to either 0.5 or 50% full.
 This is the process of tenthing and is also useful for draft beer inventory.

 Make sure to keep track of bottles that you receive from your distributors in between inventory periods.
 That’s necessary when you need to calculate your bar's inventory usage later.
 When you have to take a second inventory, whether in a week, two weeks, or a month, simply repeat the steps above.